What is a First-Year Mentor?

 - Great résumé building opportunity

-Wednesday, April 17, 2019: Notifications sent via campus email
+Wednesday, April 20, 2022: Selection notifications sent via campus email

 How to Apply

 Access the online application form located on the MyLVC portal.
-Submit all completed materials by 4 p.m.
-Friday, March 22, 2019.
-Once submitted, stop by the Center for Student Engagement to set up an interview time.
+Submit all completed materials by Thursday, March 17, at 4 p.m.

 It is highly recommended that you have your résumé reviewed by the staff of the Edward and Lynn Breen Center for Graduate Success.
 Stop by during their open office hours or make an appointment by contacting them at firstname.lastname@example.org.

 Questions about being a First-Year Mentor?
-Contact Brandon Smith at email@example.com.
+Contact Brandon Smith, Associate Director of Student Engagement, at email@example.com.